State Amplification Subject To Masking Constraints: Conclusion

 \section{Conclusion}

-We study the problem of state amplification under the masking constraints, where the encoder (with the knowledge of non-causal state $S^n$) facilitates the amplification rate ($\frac{1}{n}I(S^n;Y^n)$) at Bob (observing $Y^n$) while minimizing the leakage rate ($\frac{1}{n}I(S^n;Z^n)$) as much as possible at Eve (observing $Z^n$).
-Our coding schemes are based on indexing the state sequence and sending one of the indices over the channel to Bob.
-The achievable region corresponding to this strategy is derived by calculating bounds on amplification and masking rates.
-We also show that for the input distributions enabling Bob to be a ``stronger" receiver than Eve, the index of the state can be sent securely over the channel.
-This \textbf{secure refinement} approach is shown to lead to non-trivial achievable regions.
+We study the problem of state amplification under the masking constraints, where the encoder (with the knowledge of non-causal state $S^n$) facilitates the amplification rate ($\frac{1}{n}I(S^n;Y^n)$) at Bob, which observes $Y^n$, while minimizing the leakage rate ($\frac{1}{n}I(S^n;Z^n)$) as much as possible at Eve, which observes $Z^n$.
+Our coding schemes are based on transmission of state dependent messages over the state dependent channel to Bob.
+The achievable region corresponding to this refinement strategy is derived by calculating bounds on amplification and masking rates.
+We also show that for the input distributions enabling Bob to be a ``stronger" receiver than Eve, the refinement information can be sent securely over the channel.
+This \emph{secure refinement} approach is shown to lead to non-trivial achievable regions.
 We also provided outer bounds, using which we showed that the scheme without secure refinement achieves the optimal $R_a-R_l$ over the region in the reversely degraded DMCs, the degraded binary channels, and Gaussian channels.
 For the degraded Gaussian model, we also characterized the optimal corner points, and the gap between the outer bound and achievable regions.